sainap/harpgl-samples/harpgl-react/README.md

-# Getting Started with harp.gl 3d-globe react application
+# Getting Started with harp.gl and React

 ![](lib/3d-globe.gif)